Burra Bee Dee Mission

-Burra Bee Dee Mission is a heritage-listed former Indigenous Australian mission and still in use cemetery at Oxley Highway, Coonabarabran, Warrumbungle Shire, New South Wales, Australia.
+Burra Bee Dee Mission is a heritage-listed former Indigenous Australian mission, still in use as a cemetery on the Oxley Highway at Coonabarabran in the Orana region of New South Wales, Australia.
 It was built from 1892 to 1957.
 It is also known as Forked Mountain.
 The property is owned by Coonabarabran Local Aboriginal Land Council and the Department of Trade & Investment, Regional Infrastructure & Services (State Government).
 It was added to the New South Wales State Heritage Register on 4 June 2004.

 History

 Burra Bee Dee Mission was founded in 1908.
 In 1892 Mary Jane Cain who originally lived on the river bank close to town who used to run goats of which would get away from her and head to Forky Mountain.
 It was this that eventually made Cain and husband to build a place out at Forked Mountain for her to stay.
 Cain wrote to Queen Victoria on numerous occasions requesting that the land was to be granted to her.
 Queen Victoria granted that Burra Bee Dee or part thereof be handed to Cain and Queen Victoria requested that Mary Jane was to manage the property and was required to provide a place for the dark people (sic) to live on.
 The land there was later reserved for Aboriginal use and in the early 1900 was brought under the control of the Aboriginal Protection Board and became a managed station.
 Burra Bee Dee Aboriginal Reserve was gazetted on the 21 February, and it was made of three reserves in existence: in 1892, one of 400 acre; in 1906, one of 73 acre; and in 1911, one of 100 acre.
 Other major camps in the Coonabarabran area that were not under the Board control included the showgrounds and Gunnedah Hill.

 Burra Bee Dee was originally known as Forky Mountain after the hill that dominates the landscape.
 The mountain was the reason for Cain's visit to the place to shepherd her goats back to Coonabarabran.
 The land which was originally granted to Cain was officially known as Forky Mountain until the name was changed to Burra Bee Dee somewhere around 1911.
 The significance of the name Burra Bee Dee is an Aboriginal word meaning flying mice.
 Just as the Mountain is a significant and organising feature of the landscape it is often a significant and organising feature of the language, the stories of Burra Bee Dee.
 Forky Mountain was significant to the people of Burra Bee Dee as it was a birthplace, a place for burials and a food source.